lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Authentication Parameters {#auth-key-id}

-EDHOC supports various settings for how the other endpoint's public key is transported, identified, and trusted as described in this section.
+EDHOC supports various settings for how the other endpoint's authentication (public) key is transported, identified, and trusted as described in this section.

-The authentication key (i.e., the public key, see {{auth-keys}}) is used in several parts of EDHOC:
+The authentication key (see {{auth-keys}}) is used in several parts of EDHOC:

-1. as part of the authentication credential CRED_x included in the integrity calculation
+1. as part of the authentication credential included in the integrity calculation
 2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})
 3. in the key derivation (in case of a static Diffie-Hellman key, see {{key-der}}).

-The authentication credential, in addition to the authentication key, also contains the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc., see {{auth-cred}}.
-Identical authentication credentials need to be established in both endpoints to accomplish item 1 above but for many settings it is not necessary to transport the authentication credential within EDHOC over constrained links.
-It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.
+The authentication credential (CRED_x) contains, in addition to the authentication key, also the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc. (see {{auth-cred}}).
+Identical authentication credentials need to be established in both endpoints to be able to verify integrity.
+For many settings it is not necessary to transport the authentication credential within EDHOC over constrained links, for example, it may be pre-provisioned or acquired out-of-band over less constrained links.

-EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined (see {{auth-cred}}).
-The choice of authentication credential depends on the trust model, see {{identities}}.
-For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a self-signed certificate or CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
+EDHOC relies on COSE for identification of authentication credentials (using ID_CRED_x, see {{id_cred}}) and supports all credential types for which COSE header parameters are defined (see {{auth-cred}}).

+The choice of authentication credential depends also on the trust model (see {{identities}}).
+For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a self-signed certificate/CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.

 The type of authentication key, authentication credential, and the way to identify the credential have a large impact on the message size.
-For example, a CCS is much smaller than a self-signed certificate or CWT, but if it is possible to reference the credential with a COSE header like 'kid' then that is typically much smaller than a CCS.
+For example, the signature_or_MAC field is much smaller with a static DH key than with a signature key.
+A CCS is much smaller than a self-signed certificate/CWT, but if it is possible to reference the credential with a COSE header like 'kid', then that is typically much smaller than to transport a CCS.

 ### Identities and trust achors {#identities}